scala/scala3/docs/docs/reference/overview.md

  - [Performance](performance)

 Scala 3 also drops a number of features that were used rarely, or where experience showed that they tended to cause problems in codebases.
-These are [listed in a separate section](./dropped).
+These are listed separately in the [Dropped Features](http://dotty.epfl.ch/docs) section.

 Not included in this overview are changes to meta programming and generic programming.
 So far these have relied on a macro system that had experimental status (`scala.reflect` macros.
 This macro system will be replaced with a different solution.
 The current state of the design will be described elsewhere.